arteymix/arteymix.github.io/_posts/2017-08-10-zero-copy-fasta-parser.md

 To address this kind of issue, I'll describe in this post a strategy using memory-mapped files and on-demand processing over a very common data format in
 bioinformatics: FASTA.
-The use case is pretty simple: we want to query small and arbitrary subsequences without having to precondition them.
+The use case is pretty simple: we want to query small and arbitrary subsequences without having to precondition them in allocated memory.

 ### About Virtual Memory Space